The number of hours for the graduate degree as described in this web page will be effective in Summer 2018.

 Major Professor and Supervisory Committee

 As early as is feasible in the student’s program, the student should identify an area for dissertation research and secure an informal agreement with a faculty member to serve as the student’s major professor.
-This agreement should include an understanding as to the area and timeline of the dissertation research.
+This agreement should include an understanding of the area and timeline of the dissertation research.
 This agreement is then made formal by the Department Chair appointing that faculty member to serve in this capacity.
-In a similar manner the student must secure agreements with, and the Chair must approve, the remaining members of the student’s Supervisory Committee: one (1) additional faculty members in the Department; one (1) Representative-at-large who is a member of the graduate faculty in another department.
-Graduate Studies requires the representative-at-large ensure “that University policies are followed, and that decisions made by the supervisory committee reflect the collective judgment of the committee.
+In a similar manner, the student must secure agreements with, and the Chair must approve, the remaining non-appointed members of the student’s Supervisory Committee: one (1) additional faculty members in the Department; one (1) Representative-at-large who is a member of the graduate faculty in another department.
+Graduate Studies requires the representative-at-large to ensure “that University policies are followed, and that decisions made by the supervisory committee reflect the collective judgment of the committee.
 Therefore, the graduate faculty representative must be someone who is free of conflicts of interest with other members of the committee.”
 If there are any questions as to the appropriateness of a particular faculty member to serve in this role, the Dean of Graduate Studies should be contacted.
-In addition, the Chair will appoint a member to serve as a Department Representative.
+In addition, the Chair will appoint a fourth member of the committee to serve as a Department Representative.
 All members must hold doctoral directive status.
 The supervisory committee is responsible for approving an individual program of study, including any additional course requirements, and verifying that the student satisfies the following departmental requirements.
 The area examination, prospectus, and dissertation defenses must be unanimously approved by the major professor and supervisory committee.

 Student Portfolio Defense (CIS 8962, Qualifying Exam)